GfSE/SAF-Specification/stakeholders.md

 * What shall be validated to the customer at system level?
 * What system elements are make-items, reuse items or COTS?
 * Which Stakeholder are relevant to the system and might impose requirements?
 * Which functions will the system provide?

+  ***Rationale:  (System function) In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
 * Which information is exchanged between the system and external entitys?
+* Which is the system scenario, i.e., course of action, for the context in which the system of interest solution will exist?

+  ***Rationale:  (User Story) In my role, I need to know this in order to be able to further design the system in an appropriate way.***
 * Which modes and states does the system have?

+  ***Rationale:  (Mode and state) in my role, I need to understand the required system behavior in order to further design the system.***
 * Which system function is addressed by system requirement?
 * Which system functions are dependent on a systems mode or state?
 * Who are the Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?
-# System of Interest Stakeholder
-Definition - System of Interest Stakeholder:
-[SAF] the SOI Stakeholder is a generic Stakeholder.
-Imposes Stakeholder Requirement(s) on the system.
-The derived Stakeholder(s) have concern(s).
-Note: Der SOI Stakeholder könnte SAF für SAF Entwicklung egal sein, denn SOI Stakeholder haben Requirement(s) / Concern(s) bezüglich eines mit dem SAF Framework zu entwickelnden Systems.

-## Concern
 # User
 Definition - User:
 individual or group that interacts with a system or benefits from a system during its utilization, [ISO/IEC 15288:2015 - Systems engineering - System life-cycle processes]